 The interest of Gilbert and Newton in at-a-distance force theory or signal physics theory was perhaps before its time and has really been developed by nobody since.
-Many physicists from Galileo to Einstein ridiculed at-a-distance or remote-control physics as 'impossible', but the invention of the TV Remote supported Gilbert and Newton against that silly 'disproof'.
-(Gilbert-Newton physics had forces acting just like the TV Remote acts, but many opponents lying or in ignorence took Gilbert-Newton physics as having forces acting like a TV Remote that emits no signals!)
+Many physicists from Galileo to Einstein ridiculed action-at-distance or remote-control physics as 'impossible', but the invention of the TV Remote supported Gilbert and Newton against that silly 'disproof'.
+(Gilbert-Newton physics had forces acting just like the TV Remote acts, but many opponents lying or in ignorance took Gilbert-Newton physics as having forces acting like a TV Remote that emits no signals!)
 Gilbert and Newton were less interested in the physical nature of any signal emissions, be they particle emissions or energy emissions or wave emissions, than in how bodies experimentally responded to natural signals.
 Some modern physicists are now talking of a 'quantum-information' physics, a 'quantum computation' physics or a 'digital' physics involving maybe a 'cellular automaton universe' - including among others Pablo Arrighi and Jonathan Grattage affiliated with the University of Grenoble and ENS de Lyon, France (see http://membres-lig.imag.fr/arrighi/).
 And the possible relevance in physics still of Gilbert-Newton 'attraction physics' is maybe also suggested by a recent quote of Google on them letting application developers for their Android phones use C or C++ code "as in signal processing, intensive physics simulations, and some kinds of data processing".